jeremy8ight/stocksApplicationDemo/README.md

 # stocksApplicationDemo

-This is demo to showcase a stock application:
+This is a demo to showcase a stocks application:

 Demo video of the application: